jorendorff/recipes/entrees/orange-glazed-pork-stir-fry.md

 *I found [this
 recipe](https://www.foodnetwork.com/recipes/food-network-kitchen/garlic-and-vinegar-glazed-pork-chops-with-scallions-5297648)
 and replaced the vinegar with oranges.
+Tried zesting the oranges once and it was too much.
+Orange peel is right.*

-Good with rice and green beans.*
+*Good with rice and green beans.*

 Mix in a small bowl: